Editorial photograph of an SAP procurement team reviewing a Digital Access document count and a buyer side conversion analysis on the boardroom screen

 What is the difference between indirect access and Digital Access?

-Indirect access was the named user licensing model that counted human users of non SAP systems that called SAP.
-Digital Access is the document based licensing model that counts the documents created in SAP by external systems.
+Indirect access was the named user model that counted humans using non SAP systems that called SAP.
+Digital Access is the document based model that counts documents external systems create inside SAP.
+Both still exist for different scope.

 When did SAP introduce Digital Access?